pearfalse/basilisc/README.md

 To unpack a tokenised BASIC file:

-<code>basilisc unpack -i path/to/basic/file,ffb -o path/to/text/version.txt</code>
+<code>basilisc unpack -o path/to/text/version.txt path/to/basic/file,ffb</code>

 The output will be a UTF-8 text file with LF line endings with the full program listing.
 Line numbers are only included for any lines referenced with a `GOTO` or `GOSUB`; if you want all lines to have their line numbers included, add the argument `--use-line-numbers=always` to the command.
 Non-printing and non-ASCII characters are preserved with a lossless mapping to printing Unicode characters.

 To convert the other way:

-<code>basilisc pack -i path/to/text/version.txt -o path/to/basic/file,ffb</code>
+<code>basilisc pack -o path/to/basic/file,ffb path/to/text/version.txt</code>

 The output will be a tokenised BASIC file ready to use on any version of BBC BASIC.